The Physical Aspects of Hemis National Park

 Ladakhi urial in Hemis National Park

-Undoubtedly, the best place to see a snow leopard in Ladakh is in Hemis National Park.
-But it is also most likely the best place to see the snow leopard in the world.
+Hemis National Park is the best place to see snow leopards in the wild.
 This is partly due to the communities that live within the park boundaries and partly due to the amazing work done by the Department of Wildlife of the Union Territory of Ladakh.
-Hemis National Park is an icon of community based conservation and a beacon of hope for snow leopard landscapes across Asia.
+Hemis is an icon of community based conservation and a beacon of hope for snow leopard landscapes across Asia.

-Hemis National Park operates on a community focused model that incentivizes the protection of the entire ecosystem through eco-tourism.
-Home-stays in small hamlets through the National Park cater to adventurers and trekkers that visit in the summer.
+The Park operates on a community focused model that incentivizes the protection of the entire ecosystem through eco-tourism.
+Home-stays in small hamlets through the Park cater to adventurers and trekkers that visit in the summer.
 In the winter, home-stays in the Rumbak area host budget snow leopard tourists.
-Voygr operates high-end tours in Hemis National Park utilizing our luxury remote camp set-up.
-Regardless of the style and budget of tourism, all tourists entering Hemis National Park add to conservation.
+Voygr operates high-end tours in Hemis utilizing our luxury remote camp set-up.
+Regardless of the style and budget of tourism, all tourists entering Hemis contribute to conservation.
 The park charges a daily fee for conservation – INR1,500 (USD 20) per tourist per day and INR600 (USD 8) per non-tourist expedition employee per day.